 8. Are there other Music programs that you support?

 Ise: Yes, in 1985, I was looking through a National Geographic Magazine.
 In this particular edition, I learned about the Carmel Bach Festival in Carmel, California.
 I was looking for a place that I could get away on my own to recharge after a long year of teaching at the university.
 Of course, the name says it all.
 Bach is one of my favorite composers.
 I decided to go out to Carmel and see what it was like.
 It was a wonderful place to be and I have been going ever since.
 I also support musicians at this symphony but only the leftover ones.
 I usually end up supporting 5 to 6 musicians like the concert master, violinist, wind instrument, soloist and members of the choral.

 Kalsi: I didn’t get to go to the Bach Festival until 1993.
 In 1991, I decided to intrude upon Ise’s getaway.
 Since there were no cell phones back then, I wasn’t able let anyone know that I was on my way.
 I was going to just show up!
 Unfortunately, my first attempt to surprise her failed when I had a flat tire on the way.
 After I got help with the car, I had to turn back and missed my chance.
 But luckily, Ise relented and has allowed me to join her when I can.
 We take many long walks in the beautiful surrounding area.
 It is a wonderful getaway.

 9. Why the Symphony and not the Opera or Theatre?

 Ise: I don’t like motion with music.
 I prefer movies to Opera and Theatre because there is so much more detail to see in the movies.
 Motion distracts from the music for me.

 Kalsi: Instrumental music is my favorite.
-I like for the instruments to take center stage.
-There is so much to see when you watch a symphony at work especially the conductor and the first chair violinist.
+I like the instruments to take center stage.
+There is so much to see when you watch a symphony at work, especially the conductor and the first chair violinist.
 There is so much emotion and facial expression.